 Breonna Taylor shooting: Ex-detective says state will have ‘difficult time’ building case against Hankinson

-Ted Williams says indicted officer Hankinson did not show intent to harm
+'That officer and the other officers on that scene had a right to return fire,' Williams tells Bill Hemmer

-It’ll be difficult to build a case against recently indicted officer Brett Hankinson, in relation to the shooting of Breonna Taylor, ex-D.C.
-Homicide Detective Ted Williams told “Bill Hemmer Reports.”
+It will be difficult for Kentucky prosecutors to build a case against former Louisville police officer Brett Hankinson after he was indicted in connection to the drug raid that led to the death of Breonna Taylor, former Washingont D.C. homicide detective Ted Williams told “Bill Hemmer Reports" Wednesday.

 BREONNA TAYLOR SHOOTING: FIRED LOUISVILLE OFFICER INDICTED ON CRIMINAL CHARGES BUT NOT HER DEATH

-Williams went on to explain that the government will have to prove Hankinson had the intent to harm which he said, as far as he could see, there was none.
+“I think the government is going to have a very, very difficult time proving their case against Hankinson,” Williams told host Bill Hemmer.
+“Because Hankinson’s argument is going to be that my colleagues were being fired on and I used a split-second decision and I fired to save my colleagues.”

-Following the announcement of the indictment, protests have surfaced in Louisville and the public has expressed outrage in the lack of responsibility for Taylor’s death.
-Ben Crump, attorney for the Taylor family, called the charges “outrageous and offensive” via Twitter, but Williams defended the jury’s decision.
+Williams added that the state will have to prove Hankinson intended to harm when he opened fire.

 CLICK HERE TO GET THE FOX NEWS APP